 If you are considering telling a story in your next presentation, here are four principles taken from Narativ’s methodology that layout how to prepare for and best accomplish that goal.
 Use them as a guide to shape your own storytelling journey of discovery.

 You cannot build a story if you don’t know your reason for telling it.
 That reason can’t be, “stories are powerful.”
 From your first line to your last, there will be no connection — and no emotional turning point — if the goal of your storytelling isn’t crystal clear.
 Quite literally, stories without a clear rationale don’t work and cannot be constructed.
 Storytelling is a tonic for muddled thinking.

 To combat slack stories or those that drift without meaning, good storytelling practice requires the teller first to think deeply about strategic objectives and business goals.
 That is their “why now?”
 This is refreshing for them and beneficial to the story.
 Otherwise, they might simply launch into the story based on pat ideas or long-standing assumptions.
-A best practice, rather, is to clarify the why, then to seek fresh experiences that become the details of the story.
+A best practice, rather, is to clarify the why now?, then to seek fresh experiences that become the details of the story.
 These then lead to a specific and definite endpoint, just as a plane pilot knows where she’s going to land.
 This is of critical importance.
-The ending of a business story is equivalent to a call-to-action, so everything that leads there must be well thought through.
+The ending of a business story is equivalent to a call-to-action, so everything that leads there must be well thought-through.

 Test this out right now.
 Ask yourself, why do you need a story at this time?
 What strategic objective are you looking to communicate about?
 What concepts do you need to drive home?
 Who is your audience?
 Why do they need to hear a story?
 Think these through before you launch in telling a story.
-Then, and only then, do you begin to think of the experiences you’ve had that can be turned into a story.
-And that’s when the enjoyment of storytelling kicks into high gear.
+Then, begin to think of the experiences you’ve had that can be turned into a story.
+That’s when the creativity of storytelling kicks into high gear.

 Storytelling requires personal reflection